Tag Archives: Dave Bloomquist

 “Sure.”

-He had a nice board, nice pieces, and played a nice game, but I finished him off in less than twenty moves.
+He had a nice board and played a nice game, but I finished him off in less than twenty moves.

 “Beginner’s luck,” I said.

 I went down the front steps, out the door, and sat down on what passed for a stoop.
-A young woman stuck her head out a basement apartment window next to me.
+A young woman stuck her head out of a basement window behind me.
+I looked at her.
+She was a looker.

 “I haven’t seen you around here before,” she said.
 “Are you moving in?”